cfern108/J124-Final-Project-Data-Analysis-and-Visualization-of-WIC-Benefits-Pregnant-Versus-PostPartum-/README.md

 * Upload the cleaned .csv files to Google Drive.
 * In Google Sheets, import each .csv file into three separate sheets (as tabs) ("Pregnant_Women_Participation", "Postpartum_Women_Participation", and "Total_Number_of_Participants") and group together the data based on year.
 There should be a color-coded system for each year in each sheet (e.g. green for 2013, purple for 2014, yellow for 2015, and blue for 2016).
 All years' data on annual participation are color-coded in pink.
 * My data is limited to the years (2013-2016) because those were the only years the data is available.
 The time frame for each year begins on October 1st and ends on September 1st of the following year.
 ## Analysis 1 ...
-Question: Which year had the highest WIC participation among postpartum women and pregnant women?
-Which had the lowest?
+Question: Which year (across all State agencies/Indian tribal organizations) saw the highest overall average WIC participation among postpartum mothers and pregnant women?
+Which one was the least?
 * Step-By-Step Answer:
-*1.
-*2.
+1. Create a pivot table.
+Add 'State Agency or Indian Tribal Organization' to the row.
+Order the row by 'descending.'
+Sort the row by 'SUM of Average Participation.'
+Show totals for the row.
+Add 'Average Participation 10/12-09/13', 'Average Participation 10/13-09/14', 'Average Participation 10/14-09/15', 'Average Participation 10/15-09/16' to values.
+Each value is categorized by SUM.
+3.
+4. sorted this columb as descending by the sum of "Average_Participation" for "Pregnant *2.
 *3.